A. Health Benefits

 B. The benefit is payable to the employee, employee estate or his/her designated beneficiary in the event of accidental death or dismemberment.

 C. In the event of a dispute regarding appropriate designated beneficiaries, the life insurance benefit shall not be paid until the disputants legally verify that they have settled the dispute or a court of competent jurisdiction resolves the matter for the parties.

 The State and the Union agree that the provisions of this Section shall not extend beyond the sunset date of the Rural Health Care Equity Program (RHCEP), as defined in Government Code 22877.

-Should future legislation be chaptered that provides funding for the RHCEP, the State agrees to meet and confer to discuss implementation of the legislation for Unit 10.
+Should future legislation be chaptered that provides funding for the RCHEP, the State agrees to meet-and-confer to discuss implementation of the legislation for Unit 10.

 A. The State, in an effort to increase morale and productivity, to reduce absenteeism, injuries and illness, and to contain rising health care costs, encourages departments and employees to participate in health promotion and injury prevention activities.

 B. Departments may, based on operational needs, allow employees up to one full-hour of administrative time-off (ATO) per month, to participate in State-sponsored on-site health promotion activities.

 C. State-sponsored on-site health promotion activities may include but are not limited to the following activities held at the worksite: seminars, demonstrations, exercise or physical fitness classes, educational forums, blood drives, and flu immunizations.